 As required by subsection 27(1) of the Ontario Heritage Act, the City has established and will maintain a Register of Heritage Properties (the Heritage Register) located within the municipality.
-The Register will include properties designated under Parts IV and V of the Act and listed properties.
-As required by the Act, it will be publically accessible in the Clerk's Office as well as on the City's website, in the Economic Development Office, and in the Building Division.
+The Register will include properties designated under Parts IV and V of the Ontario Heritage Act and listed properties.
+As required by the Act, it will be publically accessible in the Clerk's Office.
 The Register will be maintained by the Economic Development Officer - Heritage Planning, or designate, and updated as necessary.
-Owners of properties within the municipality and other members of the public will be able to access the Register to ascertain whether or not a property is subject to this policy.
+Owners of properties located within the municipality and other members of the public will be able to access the Heritage Register to ascertain whether or not a property is subject to this policy.
 There is no fee to access the Heritage Register.